-- Hundreds of tracks – their grades, features, conditions and safety aspects
+- Hundreds of tracks – various grades, many features, and varying conditions and weather

 - Little known magical places – waterfalls, glades, stunning vistas, rainforests, wilderness access, wildlife by chance, and photogenic landscapes and understanding of the varying light at different times of the day and weather